au-ts/lionsos/examples/firewall/student_projects.md

 which ones we let back in.

 This will largely involve modifying `icmp_filter.c`, and creating a shared memory region between them so they can track the flow of pings, as well as if we should drop all ping packets.
+This *may* be covered with the already exisiting "connect establish" rules, in which we can make it a wildcard rule by using a subnet length of 0.

-Rejecting packets:
+#### Rejecting packets
 Currently, the filtering components only support allowing messages through the firewall, or dropping them.
 However, there is a third option that is sometimes used, and that is "reject".
 TCP and UDP handle rejections differently.
 For TCP, you should send out a reset, "RST", packet.
 For UDP, we send an ICMP "Port Unreachable"